 Jet Lag Symptoms

 So, what exactly does jet lag feel like?
-As with any type of disordered sleeping, the symptoms can vary a lot depending on the individual, but some of the most common ones include:
+As with any type of disordered sleeping, the symptoms can vary a lot depending on the individual, but according to the Centers for Disease Control and Prevention (CDC), some of the most common ones include:

-- Disturbed sleep, mostly in the form of insomnia or excessive sleepiness.
+- Disturbed sleep, mostly in the form of either insomnia or excessive sleepiness.

 - Daytime fatigue, especially at times in which you’re normally energized or alert.